Elizabeth is studying the MSc in Cyber Security. This course will enable her to fulfil her ambition to make the online world a safer place.

 What has been your student experience at City so far?

 So far it has been a very interesting experience.
-There have been ups and downs, but with a busy coursework schedule, I haven't been particularly involved in the student experience other than focussing on my coursework, modules and exams.
+There have been ups and downs, but with a busy coursework schedule, I haven't been particularly involved in the student experience other than focusing on my coursework, modules and exams.

 How studying a postgraduate degree has helped you develop personally and professionally?